ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Setup Kubernetes and Kubernetes Deployment
 ------------------------------------------

-This page describes how to set up an environment deployed in Kubernetes.
+This section describes how to set up an environment deployed in Kubernetes.

 **Prerequisites:**